PolideaInternal/airflow-breeze-gcp-extension/README.md

 -   Build and manage container image that contains all dependencies for Apache Airflow to build and run it in one of the three python versions:  2.7, 3.5, 3.6
--   Develop source code within the incubator-airflow folder where source of Apache Airflow are checked out (preferably outside of the container - using IDE that is part of the host rather than container environment).
+-   Develop source code within the `airflow` folder where source of Apache Airflow are checked out (preferably outside of the container - using IDE that is part of the host rather than container environment).
 -   Test your code easily within the container using Unit Tests or